n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 * `npm run groom-translations` will:
   * alphabetise `en.json` and all the other core translations.
-  * add any missing string stubs to the non `en` translations.
   * report any missing translations.
   * report any "extra" translations.
 * `npm run extract-pack-translation-templates` will: